rhysmoggs/ms4-morgan-and-co/README.md

 - If user is not signed in, they will see a message asking them to Sign In (linked the Sign In page when clicked) to leave a review.

 ### - Edit Review

 <img src="docs/screenshots/edit-review.png">

+The Edit Review page is where the user is direct to after clicking on the 'Edit Review' button on a product detail page.
+Users must be registered to access this page.
+Admin has total control on editing all website reviews.
+Registered users can only edit their own reviews.
+The features include:
+- Page title at top of page.
+- Alert! toast informing user that they are editing the review for a specific product.
+- 'Product Review' input with current user review text populating the text area.
+- 'Rating' dropdown menu with current user rating.
+- Validation on all inputs.
+- 'Edit Review' button.
+This button submits the form to the database if all inputs are valid and met and updates that specific product review.
+User is taken back to that product detail page.
+- 'Cancel' button.
+Leaves the page and returns to main products page.

 ### - Wishlist page
 <img src="docs/screenshots/wishlist.png">

+Th Wishlist page is where the users Wishlist items are stored.
+Users would have to click 'Add to Wishlist' button on items on the product page to be able to add products here.
+Every user has the choice to create their own Wishlist and add all items from the website to their own Wishlist.
+It is a feature that allows users to keep tracks on current products and allows for them to easily find the products they would be interested in purchasing.
+Only registered users can view this page.
+The features include:
+- Page title, including the users username at the top of the page.
+- A message informing user that their Wishlist is empty if no products currently in it.
+Clickable 'Products Page' link directs user to main products page.
+- A message at the top informing the registered user of how many items are in their Wishlist.
+- A list of items with relevant image, name, price besides each one.
+- A 'Remove from Wishlist' button.
+When clicked, this will ask the user if they wish to confirm or cancel the action of removing the item from their wishlist.
+If they confirm, the item will be removed and the Wishlist to reflect this.
+Cancel button click will stop this action.

 ### - My Profile page
 <img src="docs/screenshots/profile.png">